priya212/Assignment_1/README.md

   6.Also use 960 grid
   7.A section which contains 2 vertical columns,in 1 st column image is there and next column on the right into 3 rows.
   8.Apply diiferent css properties.

+My site is ready to published at:   https://priya212.github.io/Assignment_1/